Over 10 million NGOs help 1 billion people worldwide

-But they are in danger.
+But they are under attack

 Cybersecurity and AI in the Age of Cyberattacks and Disinformation

 Leaders of NGOs are now calling publicly for their digital safety to be a priority.
-When organisations like WaterAid, Doctors without Borders, Transparency International, Wikimedia Foundation, Save the Children, or Reporters without Borders raise the alarm, the world must listen.
+When organizations like WaterAid, Doctors without Borders, Transparency International, Wikimedia Foundation, Save the Children, or Reporters without Borders raise the alarm, the world must listen.
 High-risk communities need the world’s cybersecurity support to perform their crucial role for our global society.

 As we reflect on the past 125 years, we commit to make an impact now and not wait another century.
 Thanks to technological advances, such as the acceleration of AI and the crowdsourcing and creation of talent pools, we are confident that we can achieve change rapidly.
 We have set a timeline of 125 hours, 125 days and 125 weeks to realise critical milestones.
 Within 125 weeks, we aim to have a critical mass of NGOs protected by cybersecurity tools, services and platforms, and empowered to leverage AI for good.